 In other words, The Handloom School spends approximately spends Rs.
 1.07 lakhs per student (Rs.
 1.37 lakhs including said support costs) as direct student support expense during the on-campus stage.

 The average monthly incremental income of each graduate is Rs.
 5000, which equates to an annual incremental income of Rs.
 60000 for one graduate, which in financial terms is the direct benefit of the project.

 A total of 110 weavers are associated with 28 of the School’s graduates working as entrepreneurs or “intrapreneurs”, i.e. an average of 3.9 weavers employed by one such graduate.

 From this association, on an average each weaver has witnessed an increase of Rs.
 2000 in their monthly income, which accrues to an annual incremental income of Rs.
 24000.

-28% of graduates go on to become entrepreneurs (or, “intrapreneurs”).
+28 graduates have go on to become entrepreneurs (or, “intrapreneurs”), out of 113, from batches 1 through 8, viz.
+25% of the total no. of graduates.
 From the above information, the indirect (financial) benefit from training one graduate is calculated as follows.

 The direct benefit of the project in financial terms is estimated to be Rs.
 60000 per graduate per year.
 The indirect benefit (in financial terms) works out to be Rs.
 23400 per graduate trained.